 Ask the custodial parent to send you photos.
 With digital pictures and the ability to text or email photos, there is no cost and very little time involved.
 Mentioning the event depicted in photo’s you receive when you talk to your child helps the child know you are aware of events in their life.

-If you know before the Court decides your custody arrangements that you may have to live far away from your child or be separated due to a deployment, ask the court to make providing photos a requirement the custodial parent has to comply with as part of the agreement.
+If you know before the Court decides the custody arrangements that you may have to live far away from your child or be separated due to a deployment, ask the court to make providing photos a requirement the custodial parent has to comply with as part of the agreement.

 You can serve your country and protect your parental rights.
 If the custodial parent interferes with your relationship with your child, you do have remedies.
 Talk with a Family Law attorney.
 It may not be necessary to go back to court—sometimes a warning is sufficient to change the behavior.
-Most divorce decrees prohibit manipulation by, or coercive behaviors that involve the child in a dispute between the parents, or a parent disparaging the other in front of the child.
+Most divorce decrees prohibit manipulation by or coercive behaviors that involve the child in a dispute between the parents, or a parent disparaging the other in front of the child.
 The Court may also order that each parent encourage the continuing parent-child relationship between the child and the other parent.